Thinklab-SJTU/ThinkMatch/README.md

       year={2021}
     }

-    @unpublished{WangPAMIsub21,
-      title={Robust Self-supervised Learning of Deep Graph Matching with Mixture of Modes}, author={Wang, Runzhong and Jiang, Shaofei and Yan, Junchi and Yang, Xiaokang}, note={submitted to IEEE Transactions of Pattern Analysis and Machine Intelligence}, year={2021}
+    @InProceedings{WangCVPR23,
+        author    = {Wang, Runzhong and Guo, Ziao and Jiang, Shaofei and Yang, Xiaokang and Yan, Junchi}, title     = {Deep Learning of Partial Graph Matching via Differentiable Top-K}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, month     = {June},
+        year      = {2023}
     }
     ```